SamsonPN/A-Better-U/README.md

 #### Story:
     - Create, update, or delete facebook-like status updates about your fitness journey
-    - Able to upload photos and videos for each status that will then be delivered quickly through Cloudinary.=
+    - Able to upload photos and videos for each status that will then be delivered quickly through Cloudinary.